LFDT-Lockness/givre/README.md

 This crate provides:
 * Distributed Key Generation (DKG) \
   FROST does not define DKG protocol to be used.
-We simply re-export DKG based on [CGGMP21] implementation when `cggmp21-keygen` feature is enabled, which is a fairly reasonalbe choice as it's proven to be UC-secure.
+We simply re-export DKG based on [CGGMP21] implementation when `cggmp21-keygen` feature is enabled, which is a fairly reasonable choice as it's proven to be UC-secure.
   Alternatively, you can use any other UC-secure DKG protocol.
 * FROST Signing \
   We provide API for both manual signing execution (for better flexibility and efficiency) and interactive protocol